pythonanywhere/help_pages/articles/Virtualenvs.md

     virtualenvwrapper.user_scripts creating /home/myusername/.virtualenvs/myvirtualenv/bin/preactivate
     virtualenvwrapper.user_scripts creating /home/myusername/.virtualenvs/myvirtualenv/bin/postactivate
     virtualenvwrapper.user_scripts creating /home/myusername/.virtualenvs/myvirtualenv/bin/get_env_details

     (myvirtualenv) $ which python
     /home/myusername/.virtualenvs/myvirtualenv/bin/python

-    (myvirtualenv) $ deactivate
-    $ which python
-    /usr/bin/python

-    $ workon myvirtualenv
-    (myvirtualenv) $ which python
-    /home/myusername/.virtualenvs/myvirtualenv/bin/python
-    (myvirtualenv) $ python
-    Python 3.6.0 (default, Jan 13 2017, 00:00:00)
-    [GCC 4.8.4] on linux
-    Type "help", "copyright", "credits" or "license" for more information.
-    >>>

-  * You can specify whichever version of Python you like for your virtualenv, but *it must match the version of python you've chosen for your web app*
-  * Once you create your virtualenv, you need to **activate** it.
-It's automatically activate straight after you create it with `mkvirtualenv`, and you can re-activate it later with `workon myvirtualenv`.
-  * You can tell whether your virtualenv is active, because its name appears in your prompt -- you see `(myvirtualenv) $`.

-##Installing virtualenvwrapper if you need to

-If you see a `command not found` error when trying to run `mkvirtualenv`, you'll find some installation instructions here: [InstallingVirtualenvWrapper](/pages/InstallingVirtualenvWrapper)
+NOTE: If you see a `command not found` error when trying to run `mkvirtualenv`, you'll find some installation instructions here: [InstallingVirtualenvWrapper](/pages/InstallingVirtualenvWrapper)

+Once your virtualenv is ready and active, you’ll see `(myvirtualenv) $` in your prompt.

-##Installing stuff into your virtualenv
+##Step 2: Install packages into your virtualenv

+Install the required packages into your virtualenv using `pip`.
+You can just use pip without the Python version number or `--user` flag.

     $ workon myvirtualenv